jlink-blog/jlink-blog.github.io/_posts/2024-09-13-next-gen-pbt.md

 ## Semi-Automated Test-Driven Development

-I'll guide you through the steps of test-driving a simple FizzBuzz implementation using the proof-of-concept of Jqwik 2 and a class `TDD` that serves as an API to the TDD process.
+I'll guide you through the first steps of test-driving a simple FizzBuzz implementation using the proof-of-concept of Jqwik 2 and a class `TDD` that serves as an API to automate some parts of the _Test-Code-Refactor_ TDD cycle.
-It's using a combination of generate growing input data and using edge cases.
+It's using a combination of _generating growing input data_ and injecting edge cases.
 Imaging the code to be run as a JUnit Jupiter test method or a jqwik example method.